 Under questioning the widow – who had lost her husband in January to cancer, leaving her impoverished and with a developing drinking problem – admitted spying for the United Kingdom’s Armed Forces in return for money.
 This was considered particularly shocking because her son, Robert “Robbie” McConville, was a volunteer of the rival (Official) Irish Republican Army, and had been recently imprisoned by the British in the infamous Long Kesh concentration camp, just outside the city (by 1974 he was a member of the Irish National Liberation Army or INLA, a guerrilla splinter which grew out of ideological divisions within the OIRA).

 In the end those favouring a “public execution” were out-voted by those supporting a secret death sentence and “disappearance”, a solution some argued would have the added benefit of sowing confusion amongst their adversaries in the UK intelligence groupings.
 This was a practice that was already beginning to take root – albeit intermittently and with a great deal of controversy – in the city.
-In this decision it seems that Gerry Adams was again in the majority camp.
+In this decision it seems that the Brigade OC was again in the majority camp.

 In reading the New Yorker article some points should be born in mind:

 1) Jean McConvile was not killed by the Irish Republican Army because she supposedly rendered aid to a British soldier who had been wounded or injured outside her flat in Divis.
 Several different – and in places widely variant – versions of this story exist none of which have been verified, despite a significant number of investigations by journalists, politicians and notably Baroness Nuala O’Loan, the Police Ombudsman for Northern Ireland from 1999 to 2007.
 In fact the weight of evidence makes it clear that no such incident involving Jean McConville ever occurred and that the tale was a misdirection invented by the British Army to muddy the waters around her death.
 Purposefully designed to be attractive to UK and pro-UK journalists and writers in Ireland and overseas, the story has been repeated so many times that the fiction has (almost) become fact.

 2) The IRA has claimed for many years that before her death Jean McConville was discovered to be in the possession of two radio transmitters supplied to her by intelligence officers attached to the Gloucestershire Regiment of the British Army.
 These were described as “walkie-talkie” radios, possibly Stornophone models, which she had secreted in her home.
 Despite counter-claims that such devices were not in use by the UK military in Belfast during this period recently uncovered photographic evidence shows soldiers with the “Glosters” using these radios in the Divis Flats in 1972.
 The very year McConville was killed.